• Skip to main content

 Finally, please plan some ways in which you’ll take care of yourself after having this coming out conversation.
 Do this even when you think it’s going to end well, because the event itself can be a complex and emotionally draining process.

-Good options might be to plan time with supportive friends, listen to a favorite song, go for a run, or do an awesome workout.
+Good options might be to plan time with supportive friends, listen to a favorite song, go for a run, or do a workout.

 Having an aftercare plan will allow you to relax and heal after encountering stress.
 If the conversation goes well, then you can enjoy them as celebratory activities!